davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/variance.png)

-The Y-axis is just the raw variance of the word's frequency across each percentile of the novel, which gives a crude measure of "unevenness," the degree to which a word is rising and falling across the narrative.
+The Y-axis is just the variance of the word's frequency across each percentile of the novel, which gives a crude measure of the unevenness of the word, the degree to which it's rising and falling across the narrative.
 The black line represents the null hypothesis, basically - the amount of variance that we'd expect under the uniform distribution, if everything were just random noise.
-By dividing the observed variance by this theoretical baseline, we can get a simple score for the narratological "volatility" of the word, the ratio between the observed and expected variances.
+By dividing the observed variance by this theoretical baseline, we can get a simple score for the narratological volatility of the word, in a way that controls for the expected correlation with frequency.

-Before, I focused on the fact that almost all of the words fall above this line, which corresponds to the fact that most words are significantly different from the uniform distribution and have some kind of "trend" across the novel.
-But, that's not all.
-It's also clear that the slope of the data is higher than the slope of the line, that words rise higher above the line as frequency increases - on the left side of the graph, the highest-scoring words sit about 2 orders of magnitude above the baseline; at the right side, this rises to about 3.
-Words seem to become *more* uneven as they become more frequent, even after adjusting for the expected correlation between frequency and variance.
+Before, I focused on the fact that almost all of the words fall above this line, which corresponds to the fact that most words have some kind of statistically significant trend across the novel.
+But, beyond that, it's also clear that the slope of the data is steeper than the slope of the line - *words rise higher above the line as frequency increases*.
+On the left side of the graph, the highest-scoring words sit about 2 orders of magnitude above the baseline; at the right side, this rises to about 3.
+Words seem to become *more* narratologically volatile as they become more frequent, even after adjusting for the expected relationship between frequency and variance.

 Indeed, when we use this metric to skim off a set of the most non-uniform words, we end up getting a large majority of the most frequent words and a much smaller slice of the less frequent words.
 If we take the 200 highest-scoring words, for example, we get 60 out of the 100 most frequent words in the corpus: